nitincoded/lit-review/servant-leadership.md

+10 constructs of servant leadership: Listening, Empathy, Healing Relationships, Awareness, Persuasion, Conceptualization, Foresight, Stewardship, Commitment to growth of all, Building community

 # Servant Leadership

 Berger, Travis A. (Fall 2014).
 Servant Leadership 2.0: A Call for Strong Theory.
 Sociological Viewpoints.
 30(1).
 146-167.